Scavengers (game show)

-Scavengers was a British game show that aired on ITV from 23 July 1994 to 21 August 1995.
-It was hosted by John Leslie.
+Scavengers was a British game show that aired on ITV from 23 July 1994 to 21 August 1995 and it was hosted by John Leslie.

 Plot summary

 The Commander of the shuttle-craft Vulture (John Leslie) leads two teams of Scavengers to the stricken cargo ship Cyclops in an attempt to retrieve salvage.
 Each team of Scavengers is formed from one man and one woman.
 One team competes in yellow the other in red and the salvage they are attempting to recover is usually marked with their team colours.
 The Commander and The Scavengers are joined by a female android, played by actress Anna Galvin, who provides directions and tactical information to the team once the game has begun.

-Game Mechanics
+Game mechanics

 Once the teams set foot on Cyclops they have just 51 minutes to explore the ship via a pre-determined route and return to Vulture; any scavenger who fails to return on time is left behind and their team's score is null and void.
-Along the way the teams face a series of six physical and mental tasks in an attempt collect salvage from Cyclops; each item of salvage having a salvage points value referred to frequently as sp's.
-Sp's for an individual item of salvage range from 1sp to 50sp and there are typically 100sp available between the two teams for an individual challenge.
+Along the way the teams face a series of six physical and mental tasks in an attempt collect salvage from Cyclops; each item of salvage having a salvage points value referred to frequently as SPs.
+SPs for an individual item of salvage range from 1 to 50, and there are typically 100 SP available between the two teams for an individual challenge.
 Each individual challenge must be completed within a strict time limit otherwise all salvage collected is rendered useless and has no sp value.